Maozheng6/Multiplex_docker/prediction_phase_for_WSI/wsi_pred_code/readme.md

 To run the prediction of 20x for one slide:

 1) put the parameters in tiles_GPU.txt, and run 'bash run_all_tiles.sh'.
-Make sure the =20X in run_all_tiles.sh.
+Make sure the 'RESOLUTION=20x' in run_all_tiles.sh.

-Each row in tiles_GPU_20x.txt is a process of running prediction.
+Each row in tiles_GPU.txt is a process of running prediction.

 <GPU to be used for this process> <slide name without '-multires.tif'> <maxmum number of processes run in parallel for this slide> <index of this process in the parallel> <suffix for this version model for differentiate the results from other models, for 20x model, the suffix should be the same>

 For <maxmum number of processes run in parallel for this slide> <index of this process in the parallel>, we divide all the patches of a WSI into <maxmum number of processes run in parallel for this slide> parts, each process runs one part of the patches, the index of the part is <index of this process in the parallel>.

-One example file content for tiles_GPU_20x.txt is as follows:
+One example file content for tiles_GPU.txt is as follows:

 7 N4277 3 0 _6.1_1.0